 Natasha Blasick (Cindy Tremaine), Charlie Glackin (The Killer), Richard Tyson (The Watcher), David A. Lockhart (Detective Burnett), John Welsh (The Landlord), Allisun Sturges (The Lawyer), Alanna Forte (First Victim)

 Cindy Tremaine is penniless after her roommate has moved out unexpectedly and with her last employer refusing to pay her.
 At the same time, her landlord is pressuring her to have sex for free rent.
 She then receives a callback from a job interview where the company offers her a position that pays a great deal of money.
 They provide her with a vehicle and directions to a remote cabin where she is to tend and clean for a wealthy client who is away in Denmark.
 As Cindy settles into the cabin, what she does not know is that a hulking masked killer has been loosed in the area and is stalking her, while every move is being observed by hidden cameras.

 Playing With Dolls comes from low-budget director Rene Perez.
-Perez appeared on the genre scene with the modest zombie Western The Dead and the Damned (2010).
+Perez appeared on the genre scene with the zombie Western The Dead and the Damned (2010).
 He made two sequels The Dead and the Damned and the Darkness (2014) and The Dead and the Damned 3: Ravaged (2018) and two further Western/genre hybrids with Alien Showdown: The Day the Old West Stood Still (2013) and Prey for Death (2015).
 He has made various other horror films with Demon Hunter (2012), The Burning Dead (2015), The Obsidian Curse (2016), From Hell to the Wild West (2017), Death Kiss (2018), Cabal (2020) and Cry Havoc (2020), as well as a trilogy of fairytale adaptations with The Snow Queen (2013), Sleeping Beauty (2014) and Little Red Riding Hood (2015).